The Right Reverend Dr. Jon (Jack) I. Lumanog

 From 2005-2011, Dr. Lumanog served as Church Planter and the first Rector (Senior Pastor) of Christ the King Anglican Church in Lansing, Michigan and as the Clergy Formation Advisor supervising candidates for ordination in the Heart of North America Midwest Region of the Anglican Mission in the Americas.

-Bishop Lumanog is a 1996 graduate of Cornell College and serves his alma mater as President-Elect of the Cornell College Alumni Association Board of Directors and the first person of color named to this position since the association’s establishment in 1873.
+Bishop Lumanog is a 1996 graduate of Cornell College and serves his alma mater as College Trustee and President of the Cornell College Alumni Association Board of Directors and the first person of color named to this position since the association’s establishment in 1873.
 He also holds the Master of Divinity and Doctor of Ministry degrees.
 Currently the Bishop is a graduate student at Harvard University Extension School for the Master of Liberal Arts (ALM) degree in management.
 He also holds the Master of Divinity and Doctor of Ministry degrees.
 Currently the Bishop is a graduate student at Harvard University Extension School for the Master of Liberal Arts (ALM) degree in management.
 Bishop Lumanog also is an Associate Alumnus of Nashotah House Theological Seminary and is the 2016 recipient of the Meritorious Service to the Church Award from Reformed Episcopal Seminary.

 Dr. Lumanog is also an accomplished classical musician and contemporary worship leader.
-He is a member of the renowned semi-professional St. Philip’s Cathedral Choir – an auditioned group of musicians which sings for Sunday worship services and for various special liturgies throughout the liturgical year.
+He is a member of the renowned professional St. Philip’s Cathedral Choir – an auditioned group of musicians which sings for Sunday worship services and for various special liturgies throughout the liturgical year.
 The Cathedral Choir typically presents a major sacred choral work with orchestra each season.

-Dr. Lumanog is also a lifelong martial artist and holds the rank of 4th degree master black belt in Tang Soo Do Moo Duk Kwan, conferred to him by the legendary Chief Grandmaster Tong Mun Kim.
+Dr. Lumanog is also a lifelong martial artist and holds the international rank of 6th degree master black belt in Tang Soo Do Moo Duk Kwan, conferred to him by the grandmasters of the World Tang Soo Do General Federation in Seoul, Korea.
 He is also a competitive martial arts athlete where he holds 3 worldwide top 5 titles in the North American Sport Karate Association.

 (current as of 14 October 2022)